cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 findCloudletInList
 ^^^^^^^^^^^^^^^^^^

-.. java:method:: protected Optional<CloudletExecution> findCloudletInList(double cloudletId, List<CloudletExecution> list)
+.. java:method:: protected Optional<CloudletExecution> findCloudletInList(Cloudlet cloudlet, List<CloudletExecution> list)
    :outertype: CloudletSchedulerAbstract

    Search for a Cloudlet into a given list.

-   :param cloudletId: the id of the Cloudlet to search for
+   :param cloudlet: the Cloudlet to search for
    :param list: the list to search the Cloudlet into
    :return: an \ :java:ref:`Optional`\  value that is able to indicate if the Cloudlet was found or not